I am a Paula’s Choice fan girl. When she speaks skincare, I usually listen.

 Why Using A Serum As Makeup Primer Makes Sense

-A lot of serums, like Paula’s Choice Super Antioxidant Concentrate Serum and Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum, are infused with silicones too, so they provide the same benefits.
+A lot of silicones-based serums, like Paula’s Choice Super Antioxidant Concentrate Serum and Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum, can do the same.

-So using a serum as a primer seems to make a lot of sense.
-You’re saving money, and time in the morning, but getting double benefits, right?
+So, in theory, using a serum as a primer seems to make a lot of sense.
+You’re saving money and time in the morning, but getting double benefits, right?
 Not so fast.